PulseBeamDev/docs/concepts/security.md

 # 1. Security Overview for PulseBeam

 PulseBeam provides a real-time communication platform, leveraging WebRTC's robust encryption with additional layers of protection to keep your real-time communication safe.
-We have a shared responsibility model and work together with you to secure your projects and data.
+We have a shared responsibility model and work with you to secure your projects and data.
 Below is an outline of the security principles, architecture, features, and practices that we provide.

 You will need a basic understanding of security.
-This is written for developers using PulseBeam.
-There is a checklist of recommendations at the end summarizing and reiterating recommendations.
+This overview is for developers using PulseBeam.
+At the end, a checklist of recommendations summarizing and reiterating recommendations.

 Terms we will use:

-* YOU/YOUR - Refers to developers using PulseBeam CPaaS, you login to console and get keys to write web applications.
-This documentation is written to be used by you, someone using @pulsebeam/server and @pulsebeam/peer SDKs to create applications.
+* YOU/YOUR — Refers to the intended reader, developers using PulseBeam CPaaS.
+You log in to the console and get keys to write web applications.
+You use `@pulsebeam/server` and `@pulsebeam/peer` SDKs to create applications.
 * APPLICATION/PROJECT - the app you are creating with PulseBeam.
 * PEER/CUSTOMER/USER/END-USER - e.g. Alice and Bob the intended audience for your application
-* US/PULSEBEAM - PulseBeam, us, the CPaaS provider
+* WE/US/PULSEBEAM - PulseBeam, us, the CPaaS provider
 * SECRETS/PRIVATE KEYS - the private key in the asymmetric key set provided by PulseBeam to you

 # 2. Security Architecture Overview